Myers-Briggs INTRO (Part 2b)

 To be mainly Sensate means that a person primarily believes in the kind of information he/she receives directly from the external world.

-These people absorb info thru the 5 senses.
-They’re detail oriented (micro) types, who prefer to focus on facts & concrete data, wanting to see the hard numbers.
+They absorb info thru the 5 senses – are detail oriented (micro) types, who prefer to focus on facts & concrete data, wanting to see the hard numbers.

 They keep track of available material & resources, appreciate knowing the “HOW” of something, & then do what works.
 They love to observe, are good at remembering specifics, & understand things piecemeal, working through concepts from the bottom up.